aman-chahar/Text-Analysis-with-SpaCy-DL/README.md

-# Text-Analysis-with-SpaCy-DL
-Natural Language Processing with NLTK, SpaCy, Word2Vec, and TF-IDF Certainly!
-Below is an explanation of the code suitable for a LinkedIn post or a README file on GitHub:

----

 **Text Processing and NLP Exploration in Python**

 I recently worked on a Python script that showcases a variety of Natural Language Processing (NLP) techniques using popular libraries.
 Let me walk you through the key tasks: